Is a Correction Looming Ahead for Clovis Oncology Inc. (CLVS)

 Is It Worth Investing in Clovis Oncology Inc. (NASDAQ :CLVS) Right Now?

-Plus, the 36-month beta value for CLVS is at 2.13.
-Opinions of the stock are interesting as 1 analysts out of 7 who provided ratings for Clovis Oncology Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 3 rated it as “hold,” and 2 as “sell.”

-The average price from analysts is $7.00.
-CLVS currently public float of 86.41M and currently shorts hold a 45.59% ratio of that float.
-Today, the average trading volume of CLVS was 5.00M shares.
+CLVS currently public float of 86.51M and currently shorts hold a 46.99% ratio of that float.
+Today, the average trading volume of CLVS was 4.86M shares.

 CLVS’s Market Performance